eirikgr/FYS5555/README.md

 **Linux**: https://docs.anaconda.com/anaconda/install/linux/

+Activate anaconda in your terminal

+`source <path-to-where-anaconda-is-installed>/etc/profile.d/conda.sh`

-Build the environment (using the python3 yml file in the github repo)
+Build the environment (using the python3 yml file in the github repo) - this may take some time

 `conda env create -f environment_fys5555_py3.yml`